andreaeugeniolosi/Sullivator.github.io/README.md

 The controlling area for this task is the pink canvas "with eyes".
 For each music genre you have two harmonic progressions depending on two moods: one "happy", choosable by drawing an happy smile, and one "sad" that you can obtain by drawing a sad emoji.
 <p> <img src="Images/Sadsmile.png" > </p>
-Once you are bored
+Once you are bored...
 <p> <img src="Images/Boredsmile2.png" > </p>
-you can stop it by simply drawing a bored face.
+...you can stop it by simply drawing a bored face.

 ## Demo
 - You can find the demonstration video here: https://www.dropbox.com/home?preview=Tha+Sullivator.mov